Last Day in Florida: Synopsis

-Dwight Schrute (Rainn Wilson) celebrates his winning of the Vice President position on a golf outing with Jim Halpert (John Krasinski), Robert California (James Spader), and Nellie Bertram (Catherine Tate).
+Dwight Schrute celebrates his winning of the Vice President position on a golf outing with Jim Halpert, Robert California, and Nellie Bertram.
 After playing, Robert tells Jim that he dislikes the business plan for the Sabre store, citing the poor quality of the products; he only approved it because Jo Bennett wanted it.
 He plans to sandbag it at a high-level meeting, and Jim is stunned when Robert strongly hints he is going to fire Dwight over it.
 Jim makes several attempts to stop Dwight from attending the meeting with Robert, but Dwight is heedless and, feeling empowered by his promotion, continually insults Jim, who finally decides to leave Dwight to his fate.
-However, a guilt-inducing phone call to Pam Halpert (Jenna Fischer) makes Jim decide he has to tell Dwight what is about to happen, no matter what.
+However, a guilt-inducing phone call to Pam Halpert makes Jim decide he has to tell Dwight what is about to happen, no matter what.
 Dwight ignores the news, thinking Jim is jealous of him and is pranking him, so Jim resorts to simply wrestling with Dwight outside the conference room.
-In the meantime, Nellie has Todd Packer (David Koechner) stand in as VP in Dwight's absence.
+In the meantime, Nellie has Todd Packer stand in as VP in Dwight's absence.
 When Dwight finally makes it into the conference room, he hears Robert planning to fire the VP, so he sneaks out of the conference room and lets Packer take the fall in front of those present.
-Humbled, Dwight then silently extends a hand to Jim, and they head back to Scranton with Stanley Hudson (Leslie David Baker), who has reverted to his old grumpy self over the thought of leaving Florida.
+Humbled, Dwight then silently extends a hand to Jim, and they head back to Scranton with Stanley Hudson, who has reverted to his old grumpy self over the thought of leaving Florida.